DrSiemer/CodeMerger/README.md

 ## Download

-Download the latest (portable) release [here](https://github.com/DrSiemer/codemerger/releases).
+Download the latest release [here](https://github.com/DrSiemer/codemerger/releases).

+- **Windows**: The download is a portable executable
+- **macOS**: The build is a **universal binary**, which runs natively on both Apple Silicon (M1/M2/M3) and Intel-based Macs

-Ignore the Windows Defender SmartScreen block if you get it (click "More info" > "Run anyway"); all this app does is bundle text with a convenient UI.
+Ignore the Windows Defender SmartScreen block if you get it (click "More info" > "Run anyway"); the app is safe, all it does is bundle text with a convenient UI.

 ## Usage